VedantParanjape/pldi-artifact/ARTIFACT.md

 This will generate figures and tables used in the paper in the `result/` folder.
 The files are as follows:
 1. `runtime-speedup-table1.csv`: This csv file has results generated for Table 1 in Section 6.1 in the paper.
 It has speedup data of benchmarks that were run.
 2. `runtime-speedup-fig11.pdf`: This pdf file has a figure of speedup plot for the benchmarks run.
 This reproduces the Figure 11 in Section 6.1 in the paper.
 3. `gatecount-table2.csv`: This csv file has results for the gatecount of the optimized vs unoptimized circuits.
-This reproduces Table 2 in Section 6.1.
+This reproduces Table 2 in Section 6.1. **Please note that the gate counts might vary by 1 or 2 from the paper due to the solver being non-deterministic.**
 4. `compiletime-stats-table3.csv`: This csv file has results for the compiletime statistics for COATL.
 This reproduces Table 3 in Section 6.2.

 The docker image already builds the heir compiler, but if you want to say recompile it, please use the following commands.